phutchins/dimo-node/README.md

 Deploy the DIMO node
 ```
+# Use -y to automatically respond yes
 pulumi up
 ```

+Repeat in the next stack directory

 ### Cloud Production Deployment (coming soon)
 To get started, clone this repository and run the following commands: